 Since it is always necessary to look up at the traffic light, it would be helpful to have a street sign at the same location, meaning we no longer have to locate a corner sign.
 Result: Traffic flow and safety would be enhanced.

 The Virginia Department of Transportation should resolve to post road numbers and road names on highway signs.
 Most streets and roads are known to people by names (e.g. Old Keene Mill Road) and not numbers (Route 644).
 Note to traffic reporters: This applies to you, too.

 Dr. Gridlock's assistant, Jessica Medinger, contributed to this column.

-Dr. Gridlock appears Monday in the Metro section and Wednesday in Prince William Extra.
+Dr. Gridlock appears Monday in the Metro section and on Wednesday and Thursday in the Weekly and Extra sections.
 You can write to Dr. Gridlock, P.O.
 Box 3467, Fairfax, Va.
 22038-3467, or e-mail him at firstname.lastname@example.org.
 The doctor's fax number is 703-352-3908.
 Please include your full name, address and day and evening phone numbers.